vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-video-calling.md

 ## Setting Up a Video Call

 Just like audio calls, video calls are placed through the `SINCallClient` and events are received using the `SINCallClientDelegate` and `SINCallDelegate`.
 For a more general introduction to calling and `SINCallClient`, see [Calling](doc:voice-ios-cloud-calling).

+Before you start, ensure your application is [requesting user permission for using the video camera](doc:voice-ios-cloud-video-calling#request-user-permission-for-using-the-camera).

 ## Showing the Video Streams